Global warming documentary Chasing Ice to show at Princeton film festival

 REEDSPORT — A wave energy company that plans to build a 30-acre ocean energy power station off Reedsport has received a green light from the Federal Energy Regulatory Commission.
 Last week, FERC granted Ocean Power Technologies the first license for a wave power station in the United States.
 If completed, OPT’s 10-buoy park will be the first...
 [Read more of this review]

 Researchers from the Max Planck Institute of Marine Microbiology and the Center for Marine Environmental Sciences (MARUM) have discovered a third form of energy that powers the likes of certain mussels, shrimp, and worms found in the surroundings of hydrothermal vents.
-Earlier discoveries of chemosynthesis at the vents included sulfur oxidation...
+Earlier discoveries of chemosynthesis at the vents included sulfur oxidation and...
 [Read more of this review]

 Philippine Daily Inquirer The Department of Energy (DoE) expects the Philippines’ first ocean energy facility to start commercial operations by 2018.
 Data from the National Renewable Energy Plan book showed that the first project to go into operation will be the 10-megawatt Cabangan ocean energy thermal conversion (Otec) project in Zambales.
 The...
 [Read more of this review]